 How long to cook salmon under a broiler

-Baked salmon or broiled salmon.
+Baked salmon or broiled.
 What's the difference?

 What temperature is salmon when it’s done?

 The FDA recommends a minimum internal temperature of 145°F for cooked salmon.
 I prefer juicier and more tender results of salmon when it’s cooked closer to 125°F.

 Measure the temperature of salmon by placing a meat thermometer in the thickest part immediately upon removing it from the oven.

 How to know when salmon is cooked